 Employee – an individual who is currently employed by the University.

 Faculty – an individual who is employed by the University in CSU Bargaining Unit 3.

 Volunteer - anyone who has been approved by a manager to work for the University without compensation and who has completed the Volunteer Application and Appointment Form.

+Volunteer - anyone who has been approved by a manager to work for the University without compensation and who has completed the Volunteer Application and Appointment Form.